Beth Am Clergy & Music Team

 Todd Kessler

 Todd Kessler grew up in Northbrook and now lives in Deerfield with his wife, Lauren, and their two sons, Benjamin and Ezra.
-Upon graduating from the University of Illinois, in 2005, with a degree in Music Theory and Composition, Todd quickly began a career in music that has spanned 18 years and the release of multiple albums and tours around the country, including a spot on season three of NBC’s hit show The Voice.
+Upon graduating from the University of Illinois in 2005, with a degree in Music Theory and Composition, Todd quickly began a career in music that has spanned 18 years and the release of multiple albums and tours around the country, including a spot on season three of NBC’s hit show The Voice.
 Todd’s work in the Jewish Community began in 2008 when he began working as a Jewish Music Specialist and Tefilah leader at a number of different institutions in and around Chicago.
 Todd is now the song leader and music educator at Anshe Emet Synagogue, and in addition to his work at Anshe Emet, Todd teaches Jewish Music at Bernard Zell Anshe Emet Day School in Chicago, performs as a cantorial soloist for Beth Am and at B’nei Mitzvah services around Chicagoland.
 Todd is extremely excited for the opportunity of being with Beth Am for the High Holidays!

 Bibi Marcell